RandomGamingDev/grabcraft-scraper/README.md

 ### Converting to other formats
 - `schema-to-png-slice.py`: This converts all builds to a png slice equivalent where each block is represented by its average color
 - `png-slice-to-imagefolder.py` (Requirements: `schema-to-png-slice.py` needs to be run first): This converts the folder (after converting to images) to the HuggingFace ImageFolder format
 - `imagefolder-to-layer-imagefolder.py` (Requirements: `schema-to-png-slice.py`, and `png-slice-to-imagefolder.py` need to be run in that order first): This takes the png slices and makes each layer its own image instead while keeping everything in the ImageFolder format.
-In the ImageFolder csv the layers for each build are in order and continuous.
+In the ImageFolder's metadata csv the layers for each build are in order and continuous.

 ### Note:
 This library is synchronous partially so that we don't cause the website to block us, and partially because I don't really need the speed, so I didn't feel like adding those extra optimizations.
 However you're welcome to add things like async/await or multithreading and send a pull request if you'd be interested :D